 Ibn Kammuna took the Avicennan reformulation as his basic conception of the soul.
 In lengthier writings he would of course review the faculties, properties, and so forth associated with the soul; but the fundamental notion was that of the individual’s self-awareness.
 For example, in the introduction to his essay On the Immortality of the Soul, he writes “The (word) soul is a designation of the essence of the individual, to which one refers when one employs the pronoun ‘I’ in saying ‘I have done thus and so’, ‘I have reached such and such’” [trans.
 Nemoy 1958, p.
 86].
 In his pietistic Brief words (Kalima wajiza, to be discussed at length later on in this essay), Ibn Kammuna complains that a full discussion of the soul’s properties, mode of binding to the body, and so forth, would be “lengthy”; he is content to refers the reader “to books by those who have preceded [us]”.
 For his purposes, “the most important [point] that has been made, and the closest to comprehension…is that the soul is that to which each one refers when saying ‘I’, as in ‘I perceived’, ‘I did this’”…) (Schmidtke and Pourjavady 2007, p.
 151).

-Nonetheless, Ibn Kammuna parted ways with Avicenna, and with the mainstream philosophical tradition, on the key issue of the soul's pre-existence.
-Avicenna denied that the soul existed before the human was born, but Ibn Kammuna held that the soul's pre-existence is intimately connected with its immateriality, and a doctrine that must be accepted in order to prove the soul's survival after the death of the body.
+Nonetheless, Ibn Kammuna parted ways with Avicenna, and with the mainstream philosophical tradition, on the key issue of the soul’s pre-existence.
+Avicenna denied that the soul existed before the human was born, but Ibn Kammuna held that the soul’s pre-existence is intimately connected with its immateriality, and a doctrine that must be accepted in order to prove the soul’s survival after the death of the body.
 And, indeed, as Lukas Muehlethaler has shown in a series of publications, Ibn Kammuna labored to shore up the demonstrations of psychological doctrines throughout.
-In his commentary to Avicenna's Isharat (“Pointers”), where the “Flying Man” thought experiment is displayed, Ibn Kammuna puts Avicenna's verbal argument into syllogistic form.
+In his commentary to Avicenna’s Isharat (“Pointers”), where the “Flying Man” thought experiment is displayed, Ibn Kammuna puts Avicenna’s verbal argument into syllogistic form.
 (Whether the syllogism is productive, and, in general, just how well Ibn Kammuna has succeeded in answering the modern critics of Avicenna, remain open questions; see Muhlethaler 2009 for full discussion).
-Ibn Kammuna boldly claims to have formulated the the first demonstrative proof for the soul's eternity a parte ante.
-Indeed, for Ibn Kammuna the soul is really an intellect ('aql) that is called “soul” when it is associated with a particular body (Muehlethaler 2012).
+Ibn Kammuna boldly claims to have formulated the first demonstrative proof for the soul’s eternity a parte ante.
+Indeed, for Ibn Kammuna the soul is really an intellect (‘aql) that is called “soul” when it is associated with a particular body (Muehlethaler 2012).

 Ibn Kammuna looms as a philosophical writer, a learned and keen student, who bequeathed to posterity not a “philosophy” but rather a rich assortment of philosophical studies.
 Some, such as his New Wisdom, aimed at a synthesis; others, like his commentary to Suhrawardi, are primarily an essay in the interpretation of the thought of others; yet others, e.g., the monographs mentioned in the preceding section, address specific issues to whose resolution Ibn Kammuna feels he can contribute.
 Scholarship on his output, however, has displayed less interest in literary form, intended audience, and specific objectives; instead, in keeping with an academic tradition, it has focused by and large upon the identification of his “sources”, even at the level of sentence by sentence, or phrase by phrase, analysis.
 This approach has reaped some important insights, for example, the combination of Avicennan and Suhrawardian statements in connection with the notion of existence.

-One drawback of this approach is the patchwork image it impresses upon the modern student, as if Ibn Kammuna prepared a quiltwork of philosophical sources rather than taking a stand on the issues.
+One drawback of this approach is the patchwork image it impresses upon the modern student, as if Ibn Kammuna set out to prepare a quiltwork of philosophical sources rather than to take a stand on the issues.
 But is this the way his writings present themselves to the reader who is innocent of academic scholarship?
 Ibn Kammuna is aware of the questions that are under debate, and as a rule he formulates a clear point of view.
 Nonetheless, his views may well have changed over the years—not at all surprising, if, as some think, he made the more traumatic act of switching religious affiliation.
 It is in any event clear enough that his expressions, emphases, agreements and disagreements, inclusions and exclusions, were in part functions of the literary genre which he chose for any given work.
 He could be critical in his commentaries, insofar as he would look closely at the text he was explicating and cite alternative views, but he would not reject outright the views of the author whose work he was commenting upon.
 In his original writings he was freer to take a personal stand.

 If we also keep in mind the nascent state of scholarship on the man and the period in which he flourished, the best course of action for the present essay seems to be this.
 We shall take one very central concept, hads, most often translated “intuition”, and follow it through Ibn Kammuna’s major works.
 (It will become clear that in this context, intuition is a sui generis state, which, on the epistemological scale, falls between the discursive reasoning of very bright individuals and the gift of prophecy.)
 This will allow us to get a handle on a key feature of his philosophical thinking, as well as to observe the different ways the same concept is treated within the different projects that Ibn Kammuna undertook.
 Note that we shall be alert to the utilization of the concept, even if the term hads does not appear in the text under scrutiny.